Heat pumps are effective in many geographies, but are especially popular in milder climates that don’t have extremely cold or harsh winters.

 Heat pumps can be a smart and energy efficient HVAC solution no matter where you live, but they’re especially popular in the South or Southwest where temperatures rarely dip below freezing.
-Even if you live in colder areas of the country, a heat pump may be the right choice for your home when matched with a furnace or other electric heating device that will only kick in when temperatures reach below freezing.
+Even if you live in colder areas of the country, a heat pump may be the right choice for your home when matched with a furnace or other electric heating device.
 This way, your home will continue to stay warm on the coldest days and run more efficiently for the bulk of the season.

-The heat pump is most effective on its own at temperatures around 25 to 30 degrees Fahrenheit.
-At that point, either a gas furnace or an air handler with supplemental electric heat will kick in to help heat your home.
-The most efficient heat pumps like the Trane XV20i can operate in temperatures as low as 0 degrees Fahrenheit.
+A heat pump is effective on its own at all temperatures, because of its ability to use a gas furnace or an air handler with supplemental electric heat when temperatures drop to help heat your home.
+The most efficient heat pumps, like the Trane XV20i, can operate in temperatures as low as 0 degrees Fahrenheit.

-Compared to a traditional furnace and air conditioner home heating and cooling setup, a heat pump can save you as much as $526 a year in energy costs**
+Compared to a traditional furnace and air conditioner heating and cooling setup, a heat pump can save you as much as $526 a year in energy costs.**

 *The majority of systems installed prior to 2006 are 10 SEER or lower.
 Potential energy savings may vary depending on your personal lifestyle, system settings and usage, equipment maintenance, local climate, actual construction and installation of equipment and duct system.

 **Based on ENERGY STAR's Savings Calculator for a 3-ton 21 SEER/10 HSPF heat pump and programmable thermostat versus the industry standard 14 SEER/8.2 HSPF 3-ton heat pump and standard thermostat in St. Louis, MO.

 Get helpful HVAC tips in our newsletterSign up for our email newsletter to learn helpful HVAC tips and tricks before your purchase your system.

 Dealers can answer questions, help you find the right products for your home, and repair your system.